 For a youthful-looking skin and beautiful hair and nails, try this supplement from Garden of Lifes.
 It claims to help you maintain and restore healthy levels of elastin, collagen, and keratin.

-This product seems to do it’s job well, even though it doesn’t work for everyone.
-There has been some speculations that the formula changed when the brand was bought by Nestle.
-I personally haven’t tried this supplement so can’t say whether it’s effective or not.
+This product seems to do its job well, even though it doesn’t work for everyone.
+There have been some speculations that the formula changed when the brand was bought by Nestle.
+I personally haven’t tried this supplement so I can’t say whether it’s effective or not.

 - USDA organic certified